-In deciding the merits of petitions for accommodations by bar applicants, the Board relies upon the following definition of disability contained in the Americans with Disabilities Act as amended by the ADA Amendments Act of 2008 (ADA/ADAAA) as interpreted by controlling case law.
+In deciding the merits of Petitions for Non-Standard Testing Accommodations, the Board relies upon the definition of disability contained in the Americans with Disabilities Act as amended by the ADA Amendments Act of 2008 (ADA/ADAAA), and as interpreted by controlling case law.

-- A bar applicant will be compared to the average person in the general population in determining whether a disability substantially limits a major life activity.
+- An applicant will be compared to the average person in the general population in determining whether a disability substantially limits one or more of their major life activities.

 - The determination of a disability by the Board is an individualized inquiry and will be made on a case-by-case basis.

 - If a disability occurs after the filing deadline, the Board will review an applicant’s late Petition if it is received in the Office of the Secretary by February 1 for the February exam or July 1 for the July exam.
-However, such applicants must recognize that there may not be enough time to process a Petition and accompanying documentation to permit the Board to reach a determination on the Petition and to make necessary arrangements at the examination site.
-If the Petition is complete and the claimed disability substantiated, the Board will accommodate the applicant on a space available basis, or the applicant may carry forward his or her application in accordance with Section VI of the Rules of the Board.
+However, such applicants must recognize that there may not be enough time to process the Petition and accompanying documentation to permit the Board to reach a determination on the Petition and to make necessary arrangements at the examination site.
+If the Petition is complete and the claimed disability substantiated, the Board will accommodate the applicant on a space available basis, or the applicant may carry forward his/her application in accordance with Section VI of the Rules of the Board.

 Requests for accommodations will be considered only after all information has been received.
 Filing deadlines apply to receipt of all information, including documentation requested from third parties.
 All documentation submitted will be retained by the Board and may be reviewed by the Board’s expert(s) as necessary.
 All accommodations granted to you by the Board will be provided at no cost.
 Accommodations granted elsewhere do not necessarily entitle an applicant to accommodations on the Virginia Bar Exam, nor do accommodations previously granted on a past Virginia Bar Exam necessarily entitle applicants to accommodations on a future exam.